-With nine excellent dance groups coming to the Bognor Regis Town Centre
+With severn excellent dance groups coming to the Bognor Regis Town Centre

 from some of the very best practitioners in the country.